KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 3. Typo: Found `Magic Mirror` in file `MMM-vindsiden.js`: Replace it with `MagicMirror²`.
 4. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 5. Recommendation: The README seems not to have a config example.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-6. Recommendation: The README seems to have incorrect clone instructions.
-Please check the URL.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `require("http")` in file `node_helper.js`: Replace `http` with the scoped import `node:http`.
+7. Recommendation: Found `require("http")` in file `node_helper.js`: Replace `http` with the scoped import `node:http`.
-9. Recommendation: There is no CODE_OF_CONDUCT file.
+8. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-10. Recommendation: There is no dependabot configuration file.
+9. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-11. Recommendation: No linter configuration was found.
+10. Recommendation: No linter configuration was found.
 A linter is very helpful, it is worth using one even for small projects.
 You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).

 ### [MMM-Weather-Now by nigel-daniels](https://github.com/nigel-daniels/MMM-Weather-Now)